 What should you get instead of the Sony LinkBuds Fit?

-If you like the idea of the Sony LinkBuds Fit but you’re looking for something else, there’s a few other options you should consider.
-For example, you may be able to nab the Sony LinkBuds S ($148 at Amazon) on deep discount if you’re alright with the change in design.
-Additionally, the closest product we know to the LinkBuds Fit will be the Apple AirPods 4 with ANC ($159.99 at Micro Center), as that offers a blend of unsealed listening, transparency mode, and ANC that’s an interesting combo.
+If you like the idea of the Sony LinkBuds Fit but you’re looking for something else, there are a few other options you should consider.
+For example, you may be able to nab the Sony LinkBuds S ($148 at Amazon) at a deep discount if you’re alright with the change in design.
+Additionally, the closest product we know to the LinkBuds Fit will be the Apple AirPods 4 with ANC ($179.99 at Amazon), as that offers a blend of unsealed listening, transparency mode, and ANC that’s an interesting combo.

 If you’re not sold on the Sony LinkBuds Fit, but you do like the ear tip design, the AirPods Pro 2 ($189.99 at Amazon) and the Samsung Galaxy Buds3 Pro ($249.99 at Amazon) both offer this, but with better ANC and comparable sound quality.
 However, the former doesn’t have high-bitrate codec compatibility, and the latter only does if you have a latest-gen Samsung phone.